 General Course Information

-Course Code ASIA 2020 Course Cultures and Identities in Contemporary Japan Coordinating Unit Centre for Asian Studies Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 12 units of level 1 undergraduate study Incompatible ASIA 2012 & ASIA 3012 Course Description This course is designed as a sociological examination of the cultural aspects of contemporary Japanese society.
+Course Code ASIA 2020 Course Cultures and Identities in Contemporary Japan Coordinating Unit Centre for Asian Studies Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Prerequisites 12 units of Level I study Incompatible ASIA 2012 & ASIA 3012 Course Description This course is designed as a sociological examination of the cultural aspects of contemporary Japanese society.
 Emphasis is on examining the character of the social and cultural order and identities in contemporary Japan.
 Basic themes examined include: perspectives on identity formation, perspectives on Japanese identity, the individual and community, authority, work and identity, gender identity, ethnic identity, minorities, nationalism, youth culture, popular culture, food culture, and mass media.
 The themes covered may vary year to year.

 The full timetable of all activities for this course can be accessed from Course Planner.